7 Iconic Bollywood movies to put on your must-watch list

 Starring: Kajol, Shah Rukh Khan and Amrish Puri

-If you need a reason to watch this movie, you should know it is included in a film reference book—1001 Movies You Must See Before You Die.
-It's best known for the portrayal of strong family values and encouraging people to follow their heart.
-The story follows two strangers, Raj Malhotra (played by Shah Rukh Khan) and Simran Singh (played by Kajol) who both met while travelling in Europe and fall in love as time goes by.
+If you need a reason to watch this movie, you should know that it's included in a film reference book—1001 Movies You Must See Before You Die.
+The film is best known for the portrayal of strong family values and encouraging people to follow their heart.
+It follows two strangers, Raj Malhotra (played by Shah Rukh Khan) and Simran Singh (played by Kajol) who both met while travelling in Europe and fall in love as time goes by.
 However, Simran's conservative father disapproves of their relationship and wants his daughter to marry someone else instead.

 Watch how the story plays out and see if Raj and Simran manage to get her father's blessing of their relationship.